Srushti104/Big-data-systems/Assignment 2/README.md

    * Saving the trained model to s3 bucket in .bin format

 ## Inference pipeline:
-   * The pipeline would dynamically get the file from EDGAR, pre-process the file,create a list ofsentences for inference.
+   * The pipeline would dynamically get the file from EDGAR, pre-process the file,create a list of sentences for inference.
-   * Jsonify the sentences and invoke the the flask server runnning on the docker image
+   * Jsonify the sentences and invoke the the flask server running on the docker image
    * Post the input data and get back the sentiments and Format the output to a csv file and store it to a bucket.